lupyuen/lupyuen.github.io/src/marathon.md

 1.  _Toenails are turning blue / black / purple!_

-    Try [Larger Quick-Dry Socks](TODO).
+    Try [Larger Blister-Free Quick-Dry Socks](TODO).
 Or Larger Shoes [(US Size 11, Asics Gel Kayano)](TODO).
 Before Running: Wrap the affected toes in Micropore Tape.

     TODO: Toe diagram

 1.  _Outer Knee hurts!_

     Try running one minute with the affected knee / foot turned slightly inward.
-If OK: continue running with knees and feet pointing straight ahead.
+If it feels OK: Continue running with knees and feet pointing straight ahead.
 Apply some strength to the knee, as the foot strikes the ground.

 1.  _Bladder seems to be slightly bleeding internally?_